Deferred Payment Policy

 Students who receive employer tuition assistance may have the costs of educational expenses paid by their employer through direct billing or through reimbursement.
 Students should check with their employers to determine which plan is appropriate for them.

-1. Direct Billing: A student whose employer offers direct payment to the College must ensure that the College receives a letter from the employer which authorizes and describes the conditions of such an arrangement.
+- Direct billing: A student whose employer offers direct payment to the College must ensure that the College receives a letter from the employer which authorizes and describes the conditions of such an arrangement.
 The letter must be on file in the Registration and Financial Services Office.

 Under either form of tuition assistance, students are responsible for any portion of the educational fees not paid by their employers.
 Students whose employers have contingencies on payments (such as attaining a certain grade) are required to pay as if they did not have employer tuition assistance and will be reimbursed after the employer makes payment.

 Students receiving military tuition assistance (MTA) are required to present an approved MTA form at the time of registration.
-Students are personally responsible for any tuition or miscellaneous fees not paid by the military and are required to follow the standard payment policy for their portion of educational fees.
+Students are personally responsible for expenses not paid by the military and are required to follow the standard payment policy to pay for their portion of unpaid expenses.
 Students may not register for a subsequent session if they have a balance due from previous sessions.
 It is recommended that military students contact the appropriate educational services officer for guidance and assistance in completing MTA paperwork.

 Pending state funding, tuition reimbursement for Missouri students may be available from the Missouri Department of Elementary and Secondary Education for paraprofessionals and contracted certified teachers who qualify and take courses in the area of Mild/Moderate Cross Categorical Special Education.
 Additional information is available from the MAT Graduate Program Coordinator.